GM and Sao Paulo in talks to invest $2.5 billion for tax breaks: report

 ($1 = 3.6503 reais)

-Reporting by Tatiana Bautzer; editing by David Evans
+Reporting by Tatiana Bautzer; editing by David Evans and Chizu Nomiyama